-A month on the results have been great, that Twitter list is now 1000+ strong.
+A month on the results has been great, that Twitter list is now 1000+ strong.
 Not only has it been a source of new leads, meetings, networking, and invitations, it has introduced me to some great initiatives and companies I never knew existed in the Thames Valley.

-I would encourage any local business, wherever you are, of any nature to follow these FREE simple Twitter tactics to boost your local reach, local knowledge and awareness of your business.
+I would encourage any local business, wherever you are, of any nature to follow these simple Twitter tactics to boost your local reach, local knowledge and awareness of your business.

 1. Add your City, Town, County and any relevant # to profile